bibleexchange/courses/poetry/en/poetry-en.md

 |content	    | personal     | devotional   | liturg./hist.| general      |prophetic/natu|
 |pentateuch	    | Genesis      | Exodus       | Leviticus    | Numbers      |Deuteronomy   |

-The five-fold arrangement has long been recognized, but no universally accepted explanation exists.
-The most common explanation is the early Jewish tradition that judged the five books to be an imitation of the five books of Moses.

-1. 1-41 — Genesis — concerning man and his relationship with God.
-All blessing is bound up in obedience.
-Closes with a Benediction and double Amen.
-2. 42-72 — Exodus — concerning Israel as a nation.
-The counsels of God concerning Israel’s ruin, redeemer, and redemption.
-Closes with a Benediction and double Amen.
-3. 73-89 — Leviticus — concerning God’s sanctuary.
-Closes with a Benediction and double Amen.
-4. 90-106 — Numbers — concerning Israel in relation to the nations.
-Closes with a Benediction, Amen, and Hallelujah.
-5. 107-150 — Deuteronomy — concerning God and His Word.
-Closes with five psalms, each beginning and ending with “Hallelujah”.-->
+.-->
 ## The Psalms of lament

 ### Introduction

 #### A definition of a psalm of lament

 What is a "psalm of lament?"
 These psalms contain a cry for deliverance or defense and are addressed directly to God.
 They are more than just emotional complaints to God, but they has many complex and varied characteristics.
 "A lament psalm relates an experience, so it conveys a narrative.
 It presents this within a metrical structure, so it is poetry.
 It asks for something from God, so it is prayer.
 It pleads a case, so it is argument.
-It expresses a faith, so it is theology."[1]
+It expresses a faith, so it is theology."<sup>[1]</sup>

 #### The structure of a psalm of lament

 Most of the lament psalms contain four parts: invocation, complaint, petition, and conclusion.
+To help us understand, we will look at Psalm 13 as an example of of the structure of a psalm of lament.

-###### Invocation
+##### Invocation

 The lament psalms begin with and initial request to God.
 Many of them begin with the words "have mercy on me, O God."

+_In our example of Psalm 13, the invocation is 13:1._

-###### Complaint
+##### Complaint

 This section gives the reason why the psalmist is praying.
 It talks about the problems that cause the complaint.
 Some reasons for lament are: